Going to AWS re:Invent 2024?

 Destroy complete!
 Resources: 2 destroyed.

-3. Destroy Protected Resources
+3. Destroy protected resources

-As per the error message, we get OperationNotPermitted error for one of the EC2 instances.
+As per the error message, we got OperationNotPermitted error for one of the EC2 instances.
 The Terraform configuration responsible for creating this EC2 instance has disable_api_termination set to true.
 This is additional protection provided by the cloud provider to avoid accidental deletion of the EC2 instance.
 Because Terraform operations utilize cloud provider APIs to apply or destroy configurations, it cannot do anything disallowed by the provider’s API.

 In this case it means that Terraform is not be able to delete demo_vm_2.
 However, it was able to delete demo_vm_1 for which this property was not set at all.
 This tells us that it defaults to false.

 destroy terraform resources

-At this time, there is no way for Terraform to override this behavior.
-But this is a positive, because it helps prevent any accidental deletion of critical resources.
+At this time, Terraform cannot override this behavior.
+However, this is a positive because it helps prevent any accidental deletion of critical resources.

-4. Destroy All Except a Few
+4. Destroy all except a few

 However, since the state plays a major role in Terraform’s decision making – an apparent workaround would be as follows: